 At Anderson University

 Over the past 100 years, Anderson University Ravens have been making history.
 That history, which has resulted in deeply rooted campus traditions, contains the stories of thousands of students who’ve passed through our doors.
-While many of these traditions have been around longer than half a decade, some are more recent, and others have been reborn.
+While many of these traditions have been around longer than half a century, some are more recent, and others have been reborn.
 New or old, they were created with one thing in mind: community.

 Check out a few of the timeless traditions that make AU, AU.